Rhapsod/sapienz/README.md

-## Sapienz (ISSTA'16 Artefact)
+## Sapienz Prototype (Out-of-date)
 Sapienz: Multi-objective Automated Testing for Android Applications

-This is a research prototype of the Sapienz approach for multi-objective automated testing for Android applications.
+This is a prototype of the Sapienz approach for multi-objective automated testing for Android applications.

 Publication:
 ```